renepacchaux/performing-arts-ux/README.md

 looked online for places where the bulk of the code was already in place.
 By changing just enough of the template, I used it for what was needed.
-I will be focusing on situations where it is good practice to keep notes about how you are altering the templates.
+I will be focusing on situations where it is good practice to keep notes about altering the templates.

 **Separate focus from a UX designer role**